 From the water to the air!

-Did you know that in Slovenia there is the biggest zipline park in Europe?
+Did you know that Slovenia has one of the biggest zipline parks in Europe?

-Pretty cool zip line you’ll find in Planica (near Kranjska Gora) and in 2020 the longest zipline in Slovenia was opened in the Koroska region where steel cable is more than 1200 meters long!
+You’ll find a pretty cool zipline in Planica (near Kranjska Gora), and in 2020, the longest zipline in Slovenia was opened in the Koroska region, where steel cable is more than 1200 meters long!

 5. BUNGEE JUMPING

-In Soča valley (Yeah I know, again.
-It seems that everything is packed in this amazing corner of Slovenia) there’s a Solkan, a little town that is known for two things – the longest railroad stone bridge in the world AND bungee jumping.
+In the lower Soča Valley (Yeah, I know, again.
+It seems that everything is packed in this amazing corner of Slovenia), there’s a Solkan, a little town that is known for two things – the longest railroad stone bridge in the world AND bungee jumping.

-You know, jumping off the bridge is not exactly an English afternoon tea experience after all and Bojan guarantees your blood pressure will rise the moment you’re fastened to the elastic rope (and it will skyrocket when you step on the platform).
+You know, jumping off the bridge is not exactly an English afternoon tea experience after all, and my husband guarantees your blood pressure will rise the moment you’re fastened to the elastic rope (and it will skyrocket when you step on the platform).

-If you’re into extreme activities, then bungee jumping in Solkan will be perfect for you!
+If you’re into extreme activities, then bungee jumping in Solkan is not to be missed!

 6. CAVING (SPELUNKING)